 Each year CBDC works with local conservation organisations to run a Bioblitz.
 The purpose is to record as many different species in a short period of time.
 These events are free and open to the public and those interested in wildlife whether you are an experienced recorder or just beginning.

 Complete beginners can join in guided walks, moth trapping and family friendly activities.
 If you are more experienced you can come and record on your own or with fellow recorders, and, if you wish to, share you knowledge with others by helping people identify their finds or by leading activities.

 Occasionally a rare species will be found at these events.
-Listen to expert John Read talking about the wood boring weevil he and fellow coleopterist Jim found at the Arnside Bioblitz on 29th May 2013.
+Click the link below to listen to expert John Read talking about the wood boring weevil that he and fellow coleopterist Jim found at the Arnside Bioblitz on 29th May 2013.
 This was the first time this nationally notable beetle has been found in the south Cumbria/north Lancashire area.